tompassarelli/xdoclip/README.md

 * You may want to alias xdoclip: .bashrc alias dc="xdoclip -s"

 ## Usage
-* move mouse text, run shorcut -> this copies the line and pastes to terminal
+* move mouse text (or select text if not using LINE_MODE), run shorcut -> this copies the line and pastes to terminal

 Line Mode